Biden and Netanyahu call comes amid extreme mutual tensions and political pressure | KRDO

 While Biden is expressing growing frustration about the Israeli leader’s conduct of the military onslaught and its impact on civilians – including the killing of seven aid workers in Gaza this week – the fundamentals of staunch US support for Israel are not shifting.
 And at the same time as the White House is demanding changes to Israeli procedures to shield civilians, warning a planned assault on Rafah could cause a humanitarian disaster, the administration is moving toward approving a sale of F-15 warplanes to Israel worth $18 billion, sources told CNN this week.

-The Biden-Netanyahu call will also come amid renewed fears in Washington that Israel’s actions could spark the regional conflagration that Biden has been desperate to avoid.
+The Biden-Netanyahu call — which was scheduled after the killing of the aid workers, a source familiar told CNN’s MJ Lee — will also come amid renewed fears in Washington that Israel’s actions could spark the regional conflagration that Biden has been desperate to avoid.
 A strike on senior Iranian officers in Syria on Monday, which the US attributes to Israel, has drawn vows of retaliation, which could again put US troops in the region at risk.

 The conversation will also take place with both leaders under enormous domestic pressure and amid signs their political priorities are irreconcilable.
 Biden badly needs the war to end to ease anger among progressives that is threatening his weakened political coalition ahead of November’s election.
 But Netanyahu may need to prolong it to stave off elections many US leaders believe he would lose.
 It’s not impossible that the crisis could end up driving both of them out of office.